Kong/docs.konghq.com/app/enterprise/0.33-x/developer-portal/best-practices.md

 ## Customizing Front End Behavior with JavaScript

-Including custom javascript is similar to customizing CSS.
+Including custom JavaScript is similar to customizing CSS.

-To use custom javascript we need to download the `custom-js` file, make our custom changes, and then upload those changes to the `custom-js` file.
+To use custom JavaScript we need to download the `custom-js` file, make our custom changes, and then upload those changes to the `custom-js` file.

 Use this command to get the JSON object that represents the `custom-js` file